joshpierce/personal-portfolio-tutorial/README.md

 Once you've authenticated, you should be on step two of the Netlify setup process, and you'll need to choose the repo where you've stored your Personal-Portfolio-Tutorial (or whatever you change the name to, if you change the name early on).

 After selecting your repository, Netlify is going to ask you for some properties about your build and deploy.
-We're going to add a few environment variables that will help our solution to build properly.
+You're going to add a few environment variables that will help your solution to build properly.

 -   Click the button labeled `Show Advanced`.
 -   Under Advanced build settings, click the button labeled `New Variable` **3 Times**.